HowardHinnant/bbi/README.md

 ### Arithmetic Summary

 The above examples all used the same type for both operands.
-When the operaands are of different types, but have the same Policy, they can be added as if both operands are first brought to a common type using `std::common_type`.
+When the operands are of different types, but have the same Policy, they can be operated on as if both operands are first brought to a common type using `std::common_type`.

 ## Unary negation